Estadio Zorros del Desierto: Other uses

 The stadium is home to various recreational and cultural activities, in which children participated in family races, yoga and Zumba sessions.
 In 2016 this stadium hosted the Campeonato Nacional Canadela, Senior category.

 In March 2016, the local sport club called Los rebeldes organized a charity event to deliver non-perishable food to different organizations of the city.
 This event consisted of a football match between some players of Cobreloa in the 1980s decade versus Deportes Ovalle historic players.
 The requirement to enter the event was to donate a non-perishable food item to the cause.

 On November 20, 2016, the stadium was host of the first final of the Bubble bump football tournament in Chile, called Fútbol burbuja Cup.
 The participants of this event were secondary students.

 Since 2022, the public unit called 'Calama Culture and Tourism Corporation' has started an activity that is open to the community of carrying out tours within the enclosure.
 These are carried out throughout the year with prior registration to the said unit either in person or online.

+The team from Calama, Eléctricos Refinerías, played in 2023 Copa Chile tournament in this stadium, faced Deportes Antofagasta, loses the match, valid for the regional stage of this competition.